particle-iot/docs/src/content/guide/how-to-build-a-product/device-groups.md

 device may result in the device being targeted for an OTA firmware update**, due to product firmware releases by group.

-_Quick tip_: If you prefer, you can also [call the Particle API](!insert group link) directly to tag a device to a group.
+_Quick tip_: If you prefer, you can also [call the Particle API](/reference/api/#batch-assign-groups-to-devices) directly to assign groups to a device.

-_Quick tip_: After tagging devices with groups, you can use the Console or the [Particle API](!insert link) to filter product devices by group.
+_Quick tip_: After assigning groups to devices, you can use the Console or the [Particle API](/reference/api/#list-devices-in-a-product) to filter product devices by group.

 ## Firmware Release by Group